davidolivefarga/advent-of-code-2022/README.md

   npm run add-stars -- 1
   ```

-- `npm run solution`: run any solution specifying the day and the puzzle.
+- `npm run solution`: runs any solution specifying the day and the puzzle.

   Example: